27 Aug Things to Do in New York for First Timers

 4. Visit MoMA

 The Museum of Modern Art, affectionately known as MoMA houses modern and contemporary art works and installations.
 When I visited the gallery there was a ‘soup kitchen’ installation, so I even got to have something to eat for free!
 I also got to see works from some of my favourite contemporary artists, including Andy Warhol and Lichtenstein.

 5. Go shopping on Fifth Avenue

 Fifth Avenue is New York’s famous shopping street and one of the most expensive shopping streets in the world!
 Even if you don’t want to buy anything you must at least walk down this street to marvel at the carefully crafted window displays!
 The shopping street is lined with prestigious stores including Tiffany & Co. and Bergdorf Goodman.
-If you want a slice of luxury only a stone’s throw from the action of Fifth Avenue, take a look at some of the hotels offered by Splendia.

 6. Do a movie tour

 New York has served as the backdrop to countless movies and TV shows and when you visit the city you can’t help but feel like you walked onto a film set.
 On Location Tours offers a variety of tours that will take you to see the major filming locations for your favourite film or show.
 I did a Sex and the City Tour of New York and loved it!